f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

    |lab-1-1|

 #.
-Click the :guilabel:`Run Lab 3.1 - Ansib...` button
+Click the :guilabel:`Run Lab 3.1 - Ansib...` button.

 #.
 The results window will now populate.
 You will see each request in the
    folder is sent and it's associated test results are displayed on the screen.